dsrrivera/4361-Final-Project-Team-9/README.md

 https://www.kaggle.com/datasets/crawford/emnist/data?select=emnist-byclass-test.csv  (Optional already in the github zip)

-Also go to usage for the SVM, LR, DT files on how to run
+Also go to {USAGE} for the SVM, LR, DT files on how to run

 ======================= PROGRAM DETAILS =======================